finsberg/simber-workshop-2022/lecture.md

 * Try to make a simple file structure with only one common pattern
 * The program will loop through all files in the experiment folder and try to match the patterns
 * If you need more that one pattern, the program with start with the first pattern (on the top) and continue until it finds a pattern that match.
 Note that one file might match several patterns.
-For example all files in the example folder will match the following pattern `{run}.tif`.
+For example all files in the example folder will match the following pattern `{run}.tif`, so you want to place the most specific pattern on top.
 * If one file doesn't match any pattern you will get an error

 ---